zuozhenggh/learning-library/developer-library/hub/primitives/adb-atp-s/README.md

 * Access to a computer that has the following software and access to the internet :

-    * Utility to generate SSH key pairs.
-Most UNIX-like systems have **ssh-keygen**.
-On Windows, you can use **PuTTY**.

     * A [supported](https://docs.oracle.com/en/cloud/get-started/subscriptions-cloud/csgsg/web-browser-requirements.html) web browser for Oracle Cloud Infrastructure

-* Basic knowledge of Oracle Cloud Infrastructure

 ### Prerequisites

-* [Download](../scripts/terraform/resmgr/vcn-compute.zip) the prebuilt Terraform script for this solution.
+* [Download](./scripts/terraform/resmgr/adb-atp-s.zip) the prebuilt Terraform script for this solution.

 ### Required Parameters